 Article 209 (3) of the Constitution empowers the county governments to impose two types of taxes and charges.
 These sources of county government revenue in Kenya are property rates and entertainment taxes.
 The county governments can also impose charges for any services they provide in accordance with the stipulated laws.

-All these sources of county in Kenya constitute the local revenue.
+All these sources of county government revenue in Kenya constitute the local revenue.
 The county governments impose the rates and taxes through the Finance Act.

 See Also: The Budget Process in Kenya

 The equitable share allocated to the counties is unconditional.
-The county governments can spend the money without any restrictions from the national government.
+That is, the county governments can spend the money without any restrictions from the national government.

-The county governments can receive additional allocations from the national government’s equitable share of revenue.
+The county governments can receive additional allocations from the national government’s equitable share of revenue (from the vertical sharing).
 These additional allocations are known as conditional allocations or conditional grants.

 They are conditional when the national government imposes restrictions on how county governments will spend them.
 They are unconditional when the national government does not impose any restrictions concerning their expenditure.

-The conditional grants include the Equalization Fund (Article 204) that currently benefits 14 counties that CRA categorizes as marginalized.
-Other examples are money for Level Five hospitals and leasing of medical equipment.
+The conditional grants include the Equalization Fund (Article 204 of the Constitution) that benefits certain areas that CRA recognizes and categorizes as marginalized.
+Other examples are money for Level Five hospitals, Compensation for user fees forgone (reimbursements for services county hospitals render) and Fuel Levy Fund (for maintaining county roads).

 It is also important to note that not all counties receive some conditional grants.
-For example, only the counties with level five hospitals receive the grant for level five hospitals.
-In addition, only 14 counties receive the Equalization fund.
+For example, only the counties with level five hospitals receive the regional grant for level five hospitals.
+In addition, only those areas recognized as marginalized using CRA’s criteria receive the Equalization Fund.

 However, the counties must meet two conditions in order to access the loans.
 First, they can only access a loan if the national government guarantees the loan.
 That is, the national government should be willing to repay the loan if the county government is unable to repay.
 Second, the county assembly must approve any loans that the county government intends to borrow.